bitmandu/stranger-lights/README.md

     $ ./upsidedown.py stranger lights

-The special message `~` is used to flash the LEDs — warning that the Demogorgon is nearby.
+The special message "~" flashes the LEDs — warning that the Demogorgon is nearby.

     $ ./upsidedown.py ~